enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :opacity: The overall opacity of the vtk object.

         :scale_factor: scale factor of the glyphs used to represent the vertices, in fancy_mesh mode.
+Must be a float.
                        Default: 0.05

         :colormap: type of colormap to use.